Travel to Raja Ampat on a Budget (of €30 a day!)

 Guests will normally have similar interests regarding the attractions/places they would like to visit, and devising an itinerary is usually left up to the guests.

-Suggested places and activities are as follows:
+Suggested places and activities when you travel to Raja Ampat are as follows:

 Pianemo (Piaynemo) Viewpoint on the Fam islands – if you are taking ONE boat trip, make sure it’s this.
 The viewpoint (300 steps) will give you stunning vistas over several karst islands surrounded by turquoise waters.
-The cost of taking a boat to Pianemo from Arborek was of 2,000,000 IDR (about €120) which in our case was shared between four people, and included the permit fee to Pianemo.
+The cost of taking a boat from Arborek to Pianemo was of 2,000,000 IDR (about €120) which in our case was shared between four people, and included the permit fee to Pianemo.

 Friwen Wall – this is a great snorkelling site along a limestone cliff where you can drift leisurely along with the current from one side of the wall to the other.
 The marine life here is pretty amazing!
 You can also choose to stay at a homestay here, but it’s pretty isolated!

 The Passage – the narrow passage between the islands of Waigeo and Gam is spectacular.
 Although we did not dive here, we enjoyed the fantastic scenery on the side of Raja Ampat and we even enjoyed drifting along The Passage in the strong current.
 Operators and boat owners might refuse to let you get off the boat however, since a crocodile was recently sighted in the area.
 You are better off taking your boatman’s advice when swimming round these areas.
-We managed to convince Raimon to make a stop here and swam along the passage where luckily, we encountered no crocs 😉
+We managed to convince Raimon to make a stop here and swam along the passage where luckily, we encountered no crocs.

-Cape Kri – one of the most popular and diverse diving sites is located right on Kri Island, featuring a sloping reef along with strong currents.
+Cape Kri – one of the most popular and diverse Raja Ampat diving sites is located right on Kri Island, featuring a sloping reef along with strong currents.
 You are sure to bump into several species of large fish and should definitely make it your list of dive sites, if you plan on visiting several!

 Wajag offers similar (if not better) views over other karst islands but is a lot more remote, and far more difficult and expensive to get to than Pianemo.